rxwx/chlonium/README.md

 See [here](https://vimeo.com/452632559?quality=1080p) for a video demo.

+## Password Import/Export

+`CloniumUI` also supports password import and export.
+To use this feature, simply supply the `Login Data` database path instead of the `Cookies` db, along with the master key, and select the browser you wish to import them into (for export this doesn't matter).
+This allows you to either export passwords in plaintext to a file, or import them into your browser.
+As with cookies, you can import Chrome passwords into Edge, Edge passwords into Vivaldi etc.

 ## Detection

 Set a SACL on the Chrome `Local State` and `Cookies` files (as well as other sensitive files such as `Login Data` and `History`).
 Look for suspicious (e.g. non browser related) processes opening any of these files.